JeremyHwc/JComponents/README.md

 >    }

+ This is the first level of quoting.
+>
+> > This is nested blockquote.
+>
+> Back to the first level.

 1. This is a list item with two paragraphs.
 Lorem ipsum dolor  <br/>
     sit amet, consectetuer adipiscing elit.
 Aliquam hendrerit  <br/>
     mi posuere lectus.